kevlu93/dot_hackathon/kurara_subql_warmup/README.md

-This small Rust project performs a GraphQL query on the Kurara SubQL project.
+This small Rust project performs a GraphQL query on the Karura SubQL project.
 Given an account id, it will pull the total, median, and mean KAR in transfers sent and received for that account.

 # Example
 ```